MNakhla/GlowishFrontend/docs/index.md

 # GloWish: Where Beauty Artists Shine and Clients Find the Perfect Match
-## GloWish is a dual-impact freelancing platform that connects up-and-coming beauty artists with clients, offering an automated booking system that makes appointments effortless while helping professionals elevate their careers.
+> GloWish is a dual-impact freelancing platform that connects up-and-coming beauty artists with clients, offering an automated booking system that makes appointments effortless while helping professionals elevate their careers.

 ![search-freelancer-view](images/search-freelancer-view.jpg)

+This project aims to create a dynamic beauty hub that connects freelance makeup artists and hairdressers—especially those new to the industry—with customers seeking beauty services.
+The platform will not only help emerging professionals showcase their talents and attract clients but also assist customers in finding the most suitable artist for their needs.
+By bridging the gap between beauty seekers and beauty makers, this initiative will streamline appointment booking, build trust, and foster a thriving freelance beauty community.

 The project was divided into 4 use cases:
 1. [Updating Freelancer Profile and Appointment Availability](use_case1.md#use-case-1-updating-freelancer-profile-and-appointment-availability)